jeanbarbier/jeanbarbier/index.md

 # Hello

-I'm Jean Barbier, a researcher in the Physics and Mathematics of Signals and Learning at the [International Center for Theoretical Physics (ICTP)](https://www.ictp.it/).
+I'm Jean Barbier, a researcher in the Mathematical Physics of Signals and Learning at the [International Center for Theoretical Physics (ICTP)](https://www.ictp.it/).
 It is located in Trieste, Italy, a gorgeous city on the Adriatic sea [famous for its quality of life](https://www.italofile.com/best-places-to-live-in-italy-2021/), and known as the "City of Science".
 I'm also affiliated to the the [Departement of Data science at SISSA](https://datascience.sissa.it/), also in Trieste.

 My research interests are centered around _information processing systems_ such as appearing in machine learning, communications, signal processing and computer sciences.
 I often study these systems and associated algorithms using Statistical Physics --the language of _phase transitions_-- but also its close related cousin Information Theory.
 I try to precisely quantify what are the optimal performance one can aim for when processing (big) data, as well as how close optamility one can operate when using _efficient_ algorithms.